Support & Services

 Site Visit.
 Your Field Director will visit you at your school at least one time during your service excluding extreme and remote locations.
 They will sit in, observe your classes, and give you feedback.
 This is our chance to see that everything is going well in school and at home and if it’s not, to make a plan with you to correct it.

 Letter of Recommendation.
-As with any professional position, you can earn a Letter of Recommendation written by your direct supervisor, the WorldTeach field staff, provided that you successfully complete your full term of service.
+As with any professional position, you can earn a Letter of Recommendation written by your direct supervisor, the WorldTeach field staff, based on your commitment and professional conduct throughout the program.
 You are free to use this letter when applying for jobs, graduate programs, or other opportunities.

 WorldTeach Network of Alumni.
 At the end of service you will be joining a network of over 7000 individuals who have served with WorldTeach.
 With opportunities to connect with alumni via a LinkedIn Alumni group and Facebook Alumni groups, you’ll have the chance to network, see what other alumni are doing, and share your experiences.